hewison-chris/agora-cl-docs/website/docs/faq.md

 1. Your network connectivity has problems.
 You can check how to improve it with some of our tips [here](/docs/agora-cl-usage/p2p-host-ip).
 2. Agora-cl is using a ton of memory or system resources and perhaps you ran out of memory.
 Ensure you meet the minimum specifications for running Agora-cl specified in our installation pages for your operating system.
 3. A bug in our software that can affect your p2p connectivity.
-It is known that certain versions have issues with peers on operating systems such as Windows, so you could try [downgrading](/docs/agora-cl-usage/staying-up-to-date) to see if your issue is resolved.
-If this is the case, talk to our team on [Telegram](https://t.me/bosagora_eng) letting us know you had this issue.

 #### I have an issue in the web UI, getting errors, what can I do?